kpullagu/aws-coveo-workshop-stackset/mkdocs-workshop/docs/lab1/index.md

 ### Ideal Use Cases for Coveo Customers

-**Best for**: High-volume, low-latency search requirements where you need direct control over Coveo's search, passage retrieval, and answer APIs.
+**Best for**: Use case where you need direct control over Coveo's search, passage retrieval, and answer APIs with finer control over the UI.

 <div class="lab-card">
   <h4>🏢 Knowledge Portals & Intranets</h4>